hdchung90/davidchung/[CSCS 530] Assignment4_modelProposal.md

 3-(3) record the cluster size at the given period<br>

 &nbsp;

+*LS COMMENTS: Good.
+I suggest looking into existing cluster size calculation algorithms for this if you haven't already.*

 ### 4) Model Parameters and Initialization

 1. Initialize the network setting<br>